 On Thursday, the workshop explores the increased focus on civil discourse in the classroom and delves into what’s at stake for instructors and students in the current moment.
 Friday builds on these discussions by further considering the strategies and goals for incorporating more civil discourse into the classroom.
 Again, participants can choose whether they want to attend in the morning or the afternoon, which they will select during registration.

-The forum is free to attend, but registration is required.
+The forum is free to attend, but registration is required (opens in new tab).

-The forum is hosted by the College of Liberal Arts & Sciences, the Bob Graham Center for Public Service and the Dial Center for Written & Oral Communication.
+The forum is hosted by the College of Liberal Arts & Sciences (opens in new tab), the Bob Graham Center for Public Service (opens in new tab) and the Dial Center for Written & Oral Communication (opens in new tab).

 A short list of suggested readings that serve as aids to discussion are provided below.
 Any additional materials will be provided to registrants no later than Friday, October 21.